-To begin, load the interpretnn
+To begin, load the interpretnn package.

 Also, load the package that we will use to fit the neural network.